 \( 120 * 2^2 = 480 \)

-We achieve the same result by subtracting the powers.
-The power needed to reach C5 from C2 is 3 (see the table above), that of C3 1.
-If we subtract 3 - 1 we obtain 2.
-The same result that we obtained with \( log_2 (4) = 2 \).
+We get the same result by subtracting the powers.
+The power needed to reach C5 from C2 is 3 (see the table above), that of C3 is 1.
+If we subtract 3 - 1, we get 2, the same result we obtained with \( log_2 (4) = 2 \).

-we divide the frequencies of the notes and look for the base 2 logarithms of the result.
+We divide the note frequencies and find the base 2 logarithms of the result.

-Only a small detail is missing.
-We will see that in the next section.
+There is only one small detail missing.
+We will see this in the next section.

-It would help if you went through it many times, with a lot of patience, and you will find your way...
+It can all be confusing.
+It is like a labyrinth of mirrors in which it is easy to get lost.
+You have to go through it many times, with a lot of patience, and little by little you will find your way...

 Let's summarize the mathematical concepts learned:

-If you can go from powers to logarithms and vice versa, you may consider the concept understood!
+If you can go from powers to logarithms and vice versa, you can consider the concept understood!

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.